kumuduamarakoon/Github-101/readme.md

--this is kumudu branch
+- This is kumudu branch

-- the newly added line
+- The newly added line

+This is a simple line added for testing git push